-PLAN YOUR PARTY GUIDELINES 1.
-Consider the legalities of having a bar during your event: the need for Special Occasion Permit and information host, server and occupier liability.
-Bo not make drinking the focus of the event.
-Do not combine alcohol and dangerous activities, such as boating, swimming, skiing, and snowmobiling.
-2. Develop a comprehensive set of alternative transportation policies.
+PLAN YOUR PARTY GUIDELINES

+- Consider the legalities of having a bar during your event: the need for Special Occasion Permit and information host, server and occupier liability. - Develop a comprehensive set of alternative transportation policies.
 Arrange transportation ahead of time for those who will be drinking and/or promote the use of designated drivers.
-Be prepared to offer overnight accommodation or cab fare if needed.
-10. Check the physical condition of the premises for hazards that could endanger the safety of your guests.11.
-Have a few designated people at the event with the event w th 3.
+Be prepared to offer overnight accommodation or cab fare if needed. - 3.
 Plan to provide food throughout the party.
-A guest who has been eating may not become as intoxicated. server training who can: Identify signs of intoxication monitor guests' behaviour and have a plan in place to deal with a guest who are or are 4.
-Ensure that those serving alcohol have received Smart Serve training. becoming, intoxicated.
-Try to prevent someone from driving drunk.
-Consider having a "key check" as guests 5.
+A guest who has been eating may not become as intoxicated. - 4.
+Ensure that those serving alcohol have received Smart Serve training. - 5.
 Do not have an open bar.
-Limit the number of drinks per person or limit the number of drinks that can be purchased per person at one time. arrive.
-If all else fails, be prepared to notify police if someone plans to drive while intoxicated.
-6. Stop serving alcohol at least one hour before you expect the party to break-up.
-Do not announce "last call".
-12. Remember if you sell alcohol to someone who becomes intoxicated, you are responsible for their actions until they become sober. > 7.
-Serve a variety of non-alcoholic beverages.
+Limit the number of drinks per person or limit the number of drinks that can be purchased per person at one time. - 6.
+Stop serving alcohol at least one hour before you expect the party to break-up.
+Do not announce "last call". - Serve a variety of non-alcoholic beverages.
 Mocktails can be both fun and appealing and offer an alternative for those who chose not to drink alcohol.